How To Promote Your Business Locally (& Gain New Customers)

 10) Signage

-Again, if you have a brick and mortar location, signage will be key.
+Again, if you have a brick-and-mortar location, signage will be key.
 Create an eye-catching sign for the front of your store and take advantage of any signage options the shopping area offers/allows.
 That may be a sandwich sign outside your store, your logo on the shopping area’s marquee, your logo in the area’s directory, etc.

-However, even if you don’t have a brick and mortar location, you can find ways to get your logo out there.
+However, even if you don’t have a brick-and-mortar location, you can find ways to get your logo out there.

 Be sure you’re following local laws and your signs won’t be considered an act of vandalism.